spartan782/ELK-stack-deployment-py/README.md

 9. kibana*.tar
 10. emerging\*tar\*

 These should all reside in the same dirrectory as the script will look only in the supplied directory for these files/folders.
+This will be consolidated into a single file at a later date.

 In the future I plan to freeze this script into an ELF file with all prereq's completed.